bntjah/lancache/README.md

 OS: Debian 8.6 amd64 (Jessie)

 ## Short Changelog
-* 6-21-2017 bn_
-    * bn_: Added the necessary things as remarked by It0w in issues.
-Thanks for letting us know we forgot something!
 * 6-30-2017 saambd
     * Added missing } on line 56 of Microsoft conf
 * 8-03-2017 bn_